COVID-19 Questions and Answers

 Top Food and Drug Administration (FDA) officials approved the vaccine after it was tested most carefully by external committees that have decisively concluded that the vaccine is safe.
 Based on what?

 - The vaccine, which is injected into the muscle, leaves the body after a short time.

 The vaccine was tested not only among tens of thousands during clinical trials but on many more millions around the world.
-After hundreds of millions of vaccinations around the world, already know quite a bit about the vaccine's side effects.
+After 2.5 billion vaccinations around the world, we already know quite a bit about the vaccine's side effects.
 There are some mild and passing side effects, most of them topical (pain in the injection site, sometimes shivers, fever, fatigue or weakness and so forth).
 In any event, most side effects pass rather quickly after the vaccination.
 It should be noted that the technology, on which the coronavirus vaccine is based, has existed for over a decade in healthcare.

 Thanks to its great efficacy and its safety, the vaccine has also been approved for recovered coronavirus patients and even for teenagers over 12.

 The vaccine for coronavirus is divided into two doses, administered at least 21 days apart from each other.
 A third dose is administered five months after the second dose.
 The vaccine is directly injected into the arm muscle and it disappears from the body shortly thereafter.

 While the vaccine does provide an excellent, near-perfect, solution for coronavirus, it is still important to follow the rules, due to the slight chance of infection with the virus despite vaccination.
 Therefore, the following rules of conduct for preventing infection and the spread of the virus remain intact:

 - Avoiding or minimizing unnecessary closeness between people, including restrictions on unnecessary gatherings and maintaining a distance of at least 2 meters between people.

 - Washing hands frequently with water and soap.